Leaving the toilet seat up. <Guilty>

 All of these are a recipe for a disastrous marriage.

-Here’s my tips on how you can have a successful marriage and avoid money problems.
+Here are my tips on how you can have a successful marriage and avoid money problems.
 I promise it doesn’t have to be that hard.

 Talk, Talk, Talk

 A lot of marriage financial problems arise because couples are not communicating enough.
 Some of the problems in a marriage, in regards to money, can be solved by talking.
-The vast majority of money problems in marriage is not because they aren’t making enough money, it’s because they aren’t talking about the money.
+The vast majority of money problems in marriage are not because they aren’t making enough money, it’s because they aren’t talking about the money.

 Now, every married couple is different.
 The roles and responsibilities in a marriage are going to differ from couple to couple.
 There is no perfect formula for how you should manage your finances and who should do what.
 Regardless of which person works, earns more, pays the bills, or manages the cash, it’s vital you have an open discussion about your money.
 I like to call these your “battle buddy” conversations.

 If you and your spouse have never created a budget before, this is one of the best places to start.
 I know the idea of creating a budget sounds like torture, but it doesn’t have to be.
-You can take the old school route and create an Excel spreadsheet with all of your bills and expenses.
+You can take the old-school route and create an Excel spreadsheet with all of your bills and expenses.
 If you’re not experienced with Excel spreadsheets, there are plenty of templates you can download.

 Making a budget has never been easier thanks to smartphone apps.
 If you’re looking for a quick and easy way to make a budget, go download Mint.
 With Mint, all you have to do is download the app, sync your bank accounts, and then Mint handles the rest.
-The app will show all of your recent transactions and purchases, and puts them into the appropriate categories.
+The app will show all of your recent transactions and purchases and put them into the appropriate categories.
 This can show you areas where you or your spouse is overspending or areas where you can trim back some of your money.

 If you’re newly married, this is even more vital.
 Not understanding the other person’s point of view or goals is like trying to go on a road trip using two very different maps.
-Maybe one of you wants to start saving for a home while the other person simply wants to save more money.
-This is one of the easiest ways to resolve some of the money problems which pop up in marriage.
+Maybe one of you wants to start saving for a home while the other person wants to save more money.
+This is one of the easiest ways to resolve some of the money problems that pop up in marriage.

 Understanding each other’s goals and mindset on money can give you a foundation for your battle buddy talks and for making big financial decisions in the future.
 Not only should you set some short-term goals, but plan ahead as well.
-Look a couple years down the road and decide where both of you want to be.
+Look a couple of years down the road and decide where both of you want to be.

-Should you Have Separate Bank Accounts?
+Should You Have Separate Bank Accounts?

 Having separate bank accounts is becoming more and more popular in marriage.
 In fact, according to a 2016 TD Bank Survey, 76% of couples share at least one bank account.
 That means almost 25% of married couples are not sharing a bank account.
-These couples have two separate accounts, but how does this impact marriage and is it a good idea?
+These couples have two separate accounts, but how does this impact marriage, and is it a good idea?

 Some married couples want to keep their financial independence after their married.
 They don’t want to ask permission or be dependent on another person when managing their finances.
 There are several serious drawbacks to having separate accounts.